 - Submitting semi-annual returns to the authorities to confirm compliance with requirements

 - Restricting the fund to a maximum of 20 investors, and applicable maximum net investments

-Documents required to start the fund include:
+Documents required to start both BVI incubator and approved funds include:

 - Constitutional documents of the fund